ckb-js/lumos/examples/joyid/README.md

 # Lumos Works with JoyID

 [JoyID](https://joy.id/) is a universal account protocol.
-This example will show how to use Lumos to work with JoyID by a simple CKB transfer transaction.
+This example shows how to use Lumos to work with JoyID by a simple CKB transfer transaction.

 ## Quick Start